the-teacher/miniframe-router/README.md

 # `MiniframeJS/Router`

-A simple yet powerful routing solution for `Express.js` applications that provides a clean and intuitive way to organize routes and controllers.
+A simple yet powerful routing solution for `Express.js` applications that provides a clean and intuitive way to organize routes and actions.

 ## Features

-- Simple route definition syntax
+- Simple route definition syntax (similar to Rails framework)
-- Controller-based actions
+- Action-based approach (similar to Hanami framework)
+- Each action in a separate file for better maintainability
 - Scoped routes for better organization
-- Automatic controller loading
+- Automatic action loading

 ## Documentation